 Baird - Cross Plains is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Baird - Cross Plains is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Baird - Cross Plains who work in management occupations (11.43%), sales jobs (11.38%), and office and administrative support (9.22%).

-Being a small town, Baird - Cross Plains does not have a public transit system used by locals to get to and from work.
+Baird - Cross Plains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Baird - Cross Plains citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.27% of adults 25 and older in Baird - Cross Plains have a college degree.
+In terms of college education, Baird - Cross Plains is nearly on par with the US average for all cities of 21.84%: 20.27% of adults 25 and older in Baird - Cross Plains have a bachelor's degree or advanced degree.

 The per capita income in Baird - Cross Plains in 2022 was $30,049, which is middle income relative to Texas and the nation.
 This equates to an annual income of $120,196 for a family of four.
 However, Baird - Cross Plains contains both very wealthy and poor people as well.